Markerwaard

 In 1941 work for this project started; about 2 km (1¼ miles) of a dike north of Marken was built.
 It would have had an area of nearly 600 km2 (200 sq. mi.).
-But the German occupation stopped the project.
 Later, it was decided that the Flevopolder should have priority.
 In 1957, the island of Marken was connected to mainland Holland.
 In 1976 the dam Houtribdijk connecting Enkhuizen and Lelystad was completed, a necessary step in the construction of Markerwaard, the dikes for the bordering lakes were still to be completed.
 However the entire project became mired in political and environmental controversy.
 In the late 1970s, the project was revised down leaving wide bordering lakes between the polder and North Holland.
 Marken would remain a peninsula, unlike on the original project.
 At this stage, the Markerwaard would have had an area of 410 km2 (160 sq. mi.).